 Then, it happened - the straw that broke the unicorn’s back.
 A succession of three contracts where she grew increasingly frustrated with, and saddened over, the repetition of a common pattern...

 She’d be hired to work with a sales and marketing team who were facing business challenges, only to discover that the underlying issues originated with the organizational culture and the executive teams’ philosophies toward leadership.
 Though the trickle-down effect seemed obvious from her vantage point, leadership insights from a sales consultant were rarely, if ever, welcomed.

 This led to a period of deep introspection where she realized that, for far too many years, she’d been part of the problem instead of the solution.
 She worked with companies to drive revenue through sales and marketing tactics all the while ignoring the toxic cultures that prioritized profits over people.
 Motivated by her desire to help companies and executives at a much deeper level, she elected to scale back her career and pursue a formal education in the leadership sciences.

-Experience has taught her that often when a business faces challenges, it’s generally not the marketing, sales force or product set that is at the root of those challenges.
-A deeper look into the company culture, leadership styles, and mindset of those within the organization often unveils underlying issues that must be resolved in order for an organization to achieve positive, lasting, revenue-building change.
+Experience has taught her that often when a business faces challenges, it’s generally not the marketing, sales force, or product set that is at the root of those challenges.
+A deeper look into the company culture, leadership styles, and self-leadership competencies of those within the organization often unveils underlying challenges that must be resolved in order for an organization to achieve positive, lasting, revenue-building change.

 Laura has been featured on Fox Business, American Express Open Forum, Atlanta Business Radio X, Entrepreneur on Fire, and countless others.
 She has been a featured speaker at such events as the Dot Com Xpo, SAM conference, and the Ultimate Internet Boot Camp, just to name a few, and is also a national best-selling author.

-In addition, she has just turned her signature leadership development program into a newly released book, which helps individuals to develop the leader within.
+In addition, she recently turned her signature leadership development program into a book, which helps individuals to develop the leader within.